CREATING INCLUSIVE COMMUNITIES.

 Living, not just surviving.

-Over recent years, household incomes have not kept pace with the rising cost of living.
+In recent years, household incomes have not kept pace with the rising cost of living.
 Mortality among premature babies is a persistent and heartbreaking problem.
-As populations rapidly age, palliative and end-of-life care becomes ever more important.
+And as populations rapidly age, palliative and end-of-life care becomes ever more important.

 These are some of the most pressing challenges we face today.
 At Loughborough University, we’re taking the steps needed to define and improve living standards, for everyone.